Arzik1987/REDS_experiments/README.md

 ### How to install and execute the code

-The rest of the description assumes that one uses RStudio (https://www.rstudio.com/).
+The rest of the description assumes that one uses [RStudio](https://www.rstudio.com/).
 To execute part of code, select it and press "Ctrl + Enter".
 Any of the above packages can be installed with the command
 `install.packages("<package-name>")`

 To install our package, execute